 For additional information on Traffic questions, please refer to the following: Circuit Court of Cook County Traffic Court Information or Illinois Vehicle Code 625 ILCS 5/.

-A: You should contact the Traffic Division's Telephone Center at 312-603-2000 or 312-603-2945 for further information.
+You should contact the Traffic Division's Telephone Center at 312-603-2000 or 312-603-2945 for further information.
 Since each individual case may be different, you will be transferred to the appropriate area in Traffic for the best response(s).
-In addition, you may visit Traffic's Special Services Department located in the lower level of the Richard J. Daley Center, 50 W Washington St., Chicago, Illinois 60602 to speak directly with Traffic's counter personnel.
+In addition, you may visit Traffic's Special Services Department located in the lower level of the Richard J. Daley Center, 50 West Washington St., Chicago, IL 60602 to speak directly with Traffic's counter personnel.